didiermargarido/ts-utilities/README.md

 ```

 ### isEqual
-Method do check if two values are equal
+Method to check if two values are equal.

 ```js
 // Util